isaiahk6/Retinal-oct-classification/README.md

 | Test macro F1 | 94.6% |

-DRUSEN was the hardest class to classify (88.3% F1), consistent with it having the fewest training examples (850 vs. 3688 for CNV) — the class-weighted loss helped narrow this gap but didn't fully close it.
+DRUSEN was the hardest class to classify (88.3% F1), consistent with it having the fewest training examples (850 vs. 3688 for CNV), the class-weighted loss helped narrow this gap but didn't fully close it.

 ![Training curves](results/training_curves.png)
 ![Confusion matrix](results/confusion_matrix.png)